P-Darabi/SmallCalculator/README.md

 # SmallCalculator
-This is a small calculator which was wroten by python
+This is a small calculator written in Python, which is designed to perform basic arithmetic operations, such as addition, subtraction, multiplication, and division.
+The calculator takes user input through the console or command line interface and returns the result of the calculation.
+The project can be used as a starting point for building more complex calculators or mathematical applications.